micahwoods/micahwoods.github.io/_posts/2019-03-08-regarding-how-soil-tests-work.md

 > I wasn't clear on what the soil test indicates basically, soluble nutrients/plant available forms of elements or a total contained elemental reading for the soil.

-> Any clarity you could offer would be much appreciated.
+> Any clarity you could offer would be much appreciated."

 I wrote this long reply: